Treatment for Auto Injuriest

-You can get an appointment at the Pain Relief Centre TODAY!
+You can get treatment for an Auto Injury accident at the Pain Relief Centre TODAY!

 If your injury is not life threatening, then the Pain Relief Centre is the right choice.
 We are able to assess your injuries and get you started with a Chiropractic Rehabilitative program designed specifically for your needs Emergency Medical Condition (EMC) 14 Day Rule